Luwei-Ying/Luwei-Ying.github.io/02research.md

 permalink: "/research/"
 ---

+## Publications
+* Carter, David B. and Luwei Ying.
+Forthcoming. ``The Gravity of Transnational Terrorism." \textit{Journal of Conflict Resolution}

 <!-- +## Invited to Revise and Resubmit or Under Review+ -->
 ## Under Review
 * Govern the Ungoverned: How State Presence Leads to Civil Conflict, Revise and Resubmit

-* The Gravity of Transnational Terrorism (with David B. Carter), Revise and Resubmit

 * Historical Border Instability and Trust (with Scott F Abramson and David B. Carter)